Kathleen Foster is a British-born, New York-based, independent producer and director of cutting-edge films about social justice.

 Her films are distributed by Cinema Guild, Third World Newsreel and Filmmakers Library.
 (4/16))

 A film by Kathleen Foster, 2016, 52 min., Color

-Profiled knits the stories of mothers of Black and Latin youth murdered by the NYPD into a powerful indictment of racial profiling and police brutalit...
+Profiled knits the stories of mothers of Black and Latino youth murdered by the NYPD into a powerful indictment of racial profiling and police brutali...